-CMS uses state surveys and licensure agencies to review and recommend designation of private or nonprofit clinics meeting conditions for participation and certification as RHCs.
-RHCs are important safety net providers since the populations for whom they receive enhanced reimbursements are Medicaid and Medicare beneficiaries.”
+CMS uses state surveys and licensure agencies to review and recommend the designation of private or nonprofit clinics that meet the conditions for participation and certification as RHCs.
+RHCs are important safety net providers since the populations for whom they receive enhanced reimbursements are Medicaid and Medicare beneficiaries."
 (NOSORH)

 Are you rural?